jackdbd/threejs-es6-webpack-starter/README.md

 # three.js-es6-webpack-starter
-A minimal three.js ES6 starter project that uses webpack 2.
+A minimal three.js ES6 starter project that uses webpack.

 ![A GIF file showing a preview of the starter project](https://github.com/jackaljack/threejs-es6-webpack-starter/blob/master/preview.gif "A scene with a spotlight, a directional light, a particle system, a custom material and several helpers.")